aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Signature schemes

+An account can send transactions.
 The Aptos Blockchain supports two signature schemes:

 1. The [Ed25519](https://ed25519.cr.yp.to/) for single signature transactions, and
 2. The MultiEd25519, for multi-signature transactions.